microsoft/custom-connectors-masterclass/lab02/README.md

 The two GUIDs in the URL are referencing the environment we want to target and we will consider them static for now, they point to the Workshop database (we weren't allowed to use the PROD database 😉)

 ### Request
-Pick an id for this operation and we will go on the the **Request** part of it.
+Pick an id for this operation and we will go on the **Request** part of it.

 The wizard has a great feature called **Import from Example** where you can copy paste an existing request (for example from documentation or lab instructions on GitHub), an the wizard will extract all needed information.